gtuxyco/timelysheets/README.md

 ## Supporting Timely Sheets

 We would like to extend our thanks to the sponsors for funding Timely Sheets development.
-If you are interested in becoming a sponsor, please do [One-time donation addressed to [mr.brianluna@gmail.com](mailto:mr.brianluna@gmail.com) via PayPal.](https://paypal.com)
+If you are interested in becoming a sponsor, please do [One-time donation addressed to [mr.brianluna@gmail.com (mailto:mr.brianluna@gmail.com) via PayPal.]

 ## Contributing